 -RETRO, HISTORIC, VINTAGE RACING

-Thanks to more recent softer rules, some competitors who still own Group B cars can now use them again in these special vintage/retro racing, rallycross, and hill climb events.
+Thanks to the FIA’s willingness to honour past history, partly with the introduction of the Appendix K, some competitors who still own four-wheel drive Group B cars can now use them again in special vintage/retro rallycross and hill climb events, while the rear-wheel drive cars are welcomed in historical rallies.

-Some national rally series have also since relaxed the rules for their “Open” and vintage / historic classes which now allows use of Group B cars (and replicas thereof) in actual competitive rallies, although the cars have to run a turbo inlet restrictor which effectively chokes their power down to the 300~400 BHP range.
+Some national rally series around the world have also since relaxed the rules for their “Open” and vintage / historic classes which may allow use of all Group B cars (and replicas thereof) in actual competitive rallies, although the cars have to run a turbo inlet restrictor which effectively chokes their power down.
 This makes them hardly competitive versus the more modern and much easier to drive rally cars.
-However, it is a delight for the fans of the period.
+However, they remain a delight for all the fans of the period.

 A FINAL THOUGHT

-May the legendary 1980s Group B machines continue to live on in automobile museums, in vintage races, and in our minds.
-More importantly, may the exploits and sacrifice of the courageous drivers and co-drivers, imaginative engineers, hardy mechanics, and everyone involved in making what Group B was, shall they be remembered forever…
+May the legendary 1980s Group B machines continue to live on in automobile museums, in vintage racing and in our minds.
+More importantly, may the exploits and sacrifice of the courageous drivers and co-drivers, imaginative engineers, hardy mechanics and everyone involved in the making of the incredible Group B story be remembered forever!

-Rally Group B Shrine owner, chief editor, and author
+Rally Group B Shrine owner, chief editor and main author

 Riding Balls of Fire Group B The Wildest… (DVD/Blu-Ray/Download)